-Dr. Legerski currently teaches Soc 110: Introduction to Sociology, Soc 306: Social Movements and Change, Soc 326: Sociological Statistics, and Soc 436: Social Inequality.
+Dr. Legerski currently teaches Soc 110: Introduction to Sociology, Soc 306: Social Movements and Change, Soc 326: Sociological Statistics, Soc 355: Drugs & Society, Soc 409: Special Topics on Social Policy Impacts & Outcomes, and Soc 436: Social Inequality.

 Dr. Legerski's research interests include gender, social inequality, and health and social policy.
 She is particularly interested in the way family characteristics, employment opportunities, and social policies shape the lives of low-income and working-class families.